Is sharing a few drinks while pregnant with family and friends on a special occasion okay?

 4.5 percent of women between the ages 18 and 24 reported drinking while pregnant.

-These risks were assessed by a team of researchers at the University of Western Australia based on international data to identify women with alcohol diagnosis and matching them with those without the diagnosis based on the race, age and year of birth for their children.
+These risks were assessed by a team of researchers at the University of Western Australia based on international data to identify women with alcohol diagnosis and match them with those without the diagnosis based on the race, age and year of birth for their children.
 The research established that there was a higher risk of SIDS when a maternal alcohol diagnosis was present or issued in the baby’s first year of life.
 Further, babies of mothers who abused alcohol during their pregnancy were about seven times more likely to die from SIDS than the babies of mothers without an alcohol-use disorder.
 The risk of death for causes other than SIDS in these babies was also quite high.

 40% of babies whose mothers were dependent on alcohol while they were pregnant experienced multiple health issues which included: